CkCreative/phoenix_151_guardian/README.md

 nvm install --lts
 ```

-In case you need to access the postgres that you installed inside Windows, you can do:
+In case you need to access a PostgreSQL instance that you installed inside Windows, you can do:

 ```bash
 sudo apt install postgresql-client-common